Jahid1999/inventory-management-system-frontend/README.md

 # Inventory Management System
 This project is a part of my Undergrad programs web tech course.
-The project is a simple student attendance management system with a student and admin role.
-I have used Angular Frame work for this project

 ## Procedure for running fornt end

 Install NodeJs from NodeJs Official Page